ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 In an earlier post we discussed linearity of correlations, we can see some clear linear correlations(that nicely fit our intuition as well, such as length and diameter).
 You can also observe some non-linear relationships we will explore later.

+The great thing is, we can pull all of these tests together in a single call, by using the summary script below

 ------------------------------------------------------------------------
 # Summary of code: